liupei404/K3NG/370-Feature:-Winkey.md

 * Paddle Only Sidetone
 * Memory button reporting
 * Standalone Message Sending
-* K1EL Winkey 2 memory querying and setting via EEPROM upload and download is not implemented.

 The emulation functionality translates the K1EL Winkey interface protocol to native K3NG keyer functionality.
 The K1EL Winkey “protocol” is a de facto standard and many programs support it, and developing an open standard protocol and getting all the major programs to support it would be a monumental undertaking.
 So it made sense to merely emulate the existing protocol everyone else is talking.